RaghavHub/stock_prediction/code/unsupervised learning/README.md

 # K-means

-Note: install all the library frist
+Note: install all the library first
 Run on with command:
 ```
 ./install.sh